 San Nicolas Island (SNI) is located ~100 kilometers (km) from the mainland coast of southern California (Fig. 1.1).
 Vehicles are launched from one of two land-based launch complexes on the western part of SNI: the 807 Launch Complex is located on the west coast of SNI, 11 meters (m) above sea level (ASL), and the Alpha Launch Complex is located 190.5 m ASL on the west-central part of SNI (Fig. 1.2).
 The vehicles pass over or near pinniped haul-out sites located around the periphery of SNI.
-The pinniped species that commonly occur on SNI include northern elephant seals (Mirounga angus-tirostris), harbor seals (Phoca vitulina), and California sea lions (Zalophus californianus).
+The pinniped species that commonly occur on SNI include northern elephant seals (Mirounga angustirostris), harbor seals (Phoca vitulina), and California sea lions (Zalophus californianus).

-Naval Air Warfare Center Weapons Division (NAWCWD) holds a Letter of Authorization (LOA) issued by the National Marine Fisheries Service (NMFS) allowing non-lethal takes of pinnipeds incidental to the Navy's vehicle launch operations on SNI (Appendix A).
-The current LOA is valid from 4 June 2009 through 3 June 2010.
+Naval Air Warfare Center Weapons Division (NAWCWD) was the holder of a Letter of Authorization (LOA) issued on 3 June 2009 by the National Marine Fisheries Service (NMFS) allowing non-lethal takes of pinnipeds incidental to the Navy's vehicle launch operations on SNI (Appendix A).
+The LOA was valid from 4 June 2009 through 3 June 2010.
 Previously, separate LOAs were issued for this purpose for the periods October 2003 to October 2004, October 2004 to October 2005, February 2006 to February 2007, February 2007 to February 2008, and February 2008 to October 2008.
-No launches took place during the February to October 2008 LOA period or during two intervals between expiry of one LOA and issuance of another (8 October 2005 to 2 February 2006 and 3 October 2008 to 3 June 2009).
+No launches took place during the February to October 2005 to 2 February 2006 and 3 October 2008 to 3 June 2009).
 In addition, before any LOAs were issued, two separate Incidental Harassment Authorizations (IHAs) were issued by NMFS; those provided similar incidental take authorization for the periods August 2001 to July 2002 and August 2002 to August 2003.
 These authorizations, issued by NMFS under the Marine Mammal Protection Act (MMPA), allow the 'take by harassment' of small numbers of northern elephant seals, harbor seals, and California sea lions during routine launches from Navy-owned SNI.

-A Marine Mammal Monitoring Plan was proposed in the Petition for Regulations under which the current LOA has been issued.
+A Marine Mammal Monitoring Plan was proposed in the Petition for Regulations under which the June 2009-June 2010 LOA was issued.
 The purpose of the monitoring was to characterize any effects of vehicle launch activities on pinnipeds hauled out at SNI.
-This report describes the results of the marine mammal and associated acoustic monitoring program during the period from June to December 2009.
-During that period, a total of three launches of single vehicles took place from SNI.
+This report describes the results of the marine mammal and associated acoustic monitoring program during the period from June 2009 to June 2010.
+During that period, a total of four launches of single vehicles took place from SNI.
 Results concerning 77 previous launches during 2001-2008 were reported by Holst et al. (2008).

-This report describes the vehicles and their launch processes, the associated monitoring program, and the monitoring results for the launches conducted by the Navy at SNI during June-December 2009.
+This report describes the vehicles and their launch processes, the associated monitoring program, and the monitoring results for the launches conducted by the Navy at SNI during June 2009-June 2010.
 This report includes four chapters: (1) background, introduction, and description of the Navy's vehicle launches [this chapter]; (2) acoustical monitoring during the vehicle launches [Chapter 2]; (3) visual monitoring of pinnipeds during those launches [Chapter 3]; and (4) estimated numbers of pinnipeds affected by the vehicle sounds during these launches [Chapter 4].